nickmalcolm/nickmalcolm.github.com/about.md

 I'm Nick, and I work in information security, most often in application security roles.
 I help teams understand and adopt pragmatic security practices at the right time in the software development lifecycle, so that security is built in from the beginning.
 I work with teams of all sizes; from government departments and large banks, through to startups and small businesses.

-My current role is a security consultant at [Aura Information Security](https://www.aurainfosec.com).
-I was previously at [SafeStack](https://safestack.io) in a similar role and, before that, CTO at [ThisData](https://thisdata.com), a security API which protected millions of people across the globe from account takeover attacks.
+My current role is [an Application Security Engineer at GitLab](https://gitlab.com/nmalcolm).
+Before that I was a security consultant at [Aura Information Security](https://www.aurainfosec.com) and [SafeStack](https://safestack.io) and, before that, CTO at [ThisData](https://thisdata.com), a security API which protected millions of people across the globe from account takeover attacks.

 Things that push my buttons include: security, tech ethics, building stuff with Ruby on Rails, writing, and presenting at meetups and conferences.